AdrianaMoralesQ/blogit/README.md

 ## Objective 🏔️

-As a free lancer I've realized the demand for products for clients tends to be  consistent - small businesses want blogs and storefronts, this project is me adapting to that market, while adding skills to my stack.
+As a free lancer I've realized the demand for products for clients tends to be consistent - small businesses want blogs and storefronts.
+This project is me adapting to that market, while adding skills to my stack.
 This blog started off as a Buzzfeed clone and gradually transformed into a functional app that allows user to create and edit blog posts.

 tldr: